salsify/ember-css-modules/README.md

 ## Usage in Addons

 You can also use ember-css-modules in addons that expose components to their consuming application.
 However, as with component templates, the styles will need to be explicitly bound to the component class, since the resolver won't be able to find them in the addon tree.
+You will also need to move `ember-css-modules` out of `devDependencies` and into `dependencies` in your addon's `package.json` ([see issue #8](https://github.com/salsify/ember-css-modules/issues/8)).

 ```js
 // addon/components/my-addon-component.js